 Program updates are not patches: when an update is installed, the previous version is uninstalled and then the new version is installed.
 Library content, Preference settings, and information saved in the program's Data folder are not affected by program updates.

 If you prefer that the program not check for program updates every time it launches, you can disable this feature in the Preferences dialog.
-See "General Panel" on page 67 of the Reference Manual.

 Creating a Chief Architect Account